andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 ### Step 3: Connect Directly to the Agent

-The browser opens a WebSocket connection using the presigned URL. **No custom headers needed**, all authentication is embedded in the URL's query parameters via SigV4.
+The browser opens a WebSocket connection using the presigned URL.
+No custom headers needed, all authentication is embedded in the URL's query parameters via SigV4.

 ```typescript
 this.ws = new WebSocket(presignedData.wsUrl);